David J. Nemes, Youngstown, Ohio

-YOUNGSTOWN, Ohio (MyValleyTributes) – David J. Nemes, 72, of Youngstown, died Tuesday morning November 17, 2020, at St. Elizabeth Health Center in Youngstown.
+YOUNGSTOWN, Ohio (MyValleyTributes) – David J. Nemes, 72, died Tuesday morning, November 17, 2020 at St. Elizabeth Health Center in Youngstown.

-He was born December 6, 1947, in Youngstown, a son of Charles and Sophie (Gerlack) Nemes and had been a lifelong area resident.
+He was born December 6, 1947 in Youngstown, a son of Charles and Sophie (Gerlack) Nemes and was a lifelong area resident.

-David was an Air Force veteran and had worked as a dispatcher for Conrail.
+David was a United States Air Force veteran and worked as a dispatcher for Conrail.

+He was an avid bowler, having bowled a league sanctioned perfect 300 game, enjoyed going to high school football games and meeting with old friends.

-Besides his wife, the former Linda Russo; he leaves four sons, David Jon Nemes, Jr., in Tennessee, Lance Nemes of Stow, Justin Nemes of Parma and Jason Ostavitz of Boardman; a brother, George J. Nemes of Youngstown; a sister, Beverly Nemes of Struthers; seven grandchildren and his dear friend, David Shevetz, of Boardman.
+He is survived by his wife, the former Linda Russo; four sons, David Jon Nemes, Jr. of Tennessee, Lance Nemes of Stow, Justin Nemes of Parma and Jason Ostavitz of Boardman; brother, George J. Nemes of Youngstown; sister, Beverly Nemes of Struthers and his dear friend, David Shevetz of Boardman.

-Besides his parents, David was preceded in death by a son, Jason Allen Nemes and a brother, Charles Nemes.
+In addition to his parents, David was preceded in death by a son, Jason Allen Nemes and brother, Charles Nemes.

 There are no services planned at this time.